MelonKony/millmint/site/factbook/society/technology/NMPR.md

 Energy management is optimised through a computerised grid system powered by an atomic master computer (AMC), which continuously monitors reactor performance and adjusts energy output in real time.
 High-capacity superconducting magnetic energy storage (SMES) units are utilised to stabilise the power supply and improve overall efficiency, which provides effective load levelling across varying operational demands.

 With virtually unlimited operational range, the Nuclear Marine Propulsion Reactor can sustain missions limited only by crew endurance and supplies.
 It can achieve sub-surface speeds exceeding 30 knots, and its introduction effectively enabled the development of submarine commercial cargo vessels under the Arctic.
-All large vessels of the {{<link/armed-forces>}} and most Vekllei-built commercial shipping use a variant of the NMPR in some form.
+All large vessels of the [[armed-forces|Armed Forces]] and most Vekllei-built commercial shipping use a variant of the NMPR in some form.